-Service will be energized when the customer has met all District requirements and submitted:
+Service will be energized when the District has approved the application and customer has met all District requirements and conditions for service.

-- Proper application - Valid service and mailing address(es) - Payments as required on outstanding accounts - 1.4 LINE EXTENSION.
-New Service, conversion or upgrade installation will be in accord with all service requirements and regulations.
-(See Line Extension Regulations)
+1.4 LINE EXTENSION.
+New Service, conversion or upgrade installation will be in accord with the Line Extension Regulations which can be found at Construction Standards.